fischgeek/Obsidian-Movie-Manager/README.md

 - **Enumerate Seasons** Have the plugin enumerate the seasons of a series and automatically create a file for each with all the details.

 - **Keywords** Show a tag list of keywords for a particular title.

+- **Template** Design your own template file and tweak each movie/series to look exactly how you want it.
+Inspired by the Media DB plugin.

 ## Examples